wan18005/photo-bomb/tutorials/part3.md

 This lets the webpack development server that is started by `npm run serve` proxy the requests for the API and send them to your node server.

-Note we are using a different port this time.
+Note we are using a different port this time (3001 instead of 3000).
 This will ensure it does not conflict with your previous projects.

 Kindly proceed to [Part 4](/tutorials/part4.md).